-2.3.
+1.2.3.
 Financial framework of the programme

 A budget of 117.5 million euros in EU co-financing from the European Regional Development Fund (ERDF) was made available for the implementation of the projects in the four priority axes mentioned above.
 This budget is distributed across the priority axes.
-The various partner authorities of the Program also provide co-financing for the projects.
+The various partner authorities of the Programme also provide co-financing for the projects.

-2.4.
-Programme organization and programme bodies
+1.2.4.
+Programme organisation and programme bodies

-The organizational structure of the programme is shown in the following scheme.
+The organisational structure of the programme is shown in the following scheme.